soggie/rubentan.com/src/content/gaming/lets-talk-about-dice.md

 The bottom line is, the simpler the basic dice roll, the more you can add on top of it without killing your game's usability outright.

-> In _Obsidian World_, dice modifiers come in two ways: upgrade and downgrades.
-On an upgrade, you changes a miss to a hit, or a hit to a crit.
-On a downgrade, you change a crit to a hit, or a hit to a miss.
+> In _Obsidian World_, there are 3 ways to modify your dice roll: (1) spend a special resource to roll 4d6 and discard the lowest score, (2) upgrade a miss to a hit, and (3) upgrade a hit to a crit.

 ### Range of difficulty targets